L0v3P01s0n/sleepwalk-phosh/README.md

 (DISCLAIMER: WHEN THE KEYBOARD IS ATTACHED, PLEASE ONLY CHARGE THE PHONE AND KEYBOARD FROM THE KEYBOARD'S PORT TO AVOID ANY POTENTIAL DAMAGE TO THE KEYBOARD AS WELL AS THE PHONE AND THEIR BATTERIES.
 You can use the phone's port for anything other than charging AS LONG AS the keyboard ISN'T providing energy to the internal battery.
 For more information about this, please refer to https://xnux.eu/pinephone-keyboard/faq.html)

 How to install and use:
-- Save the 'sleepwalk' and 'sleepwalk-notifier' (modem-reset too if you plan to use it) scripts to /usr/local/bin
+- Save the 'sleepwalk', 'sleepwalk-notifier' and 'modem-reset' scripts to /usr/local/bin

 ~~- Disable deep sleep in phosh~~
 (No longer needed.
 When the service is started it will automagically disable it by itself, and turn it back on when the service is stopped)
 - Systemd distros (Such as Mobian, Manjaro, or Arch):
     - Copy the systemd service file 'sleepwalk.service' to '/etc/systemd/system/'
-    - Execute 'sudo systemctl enable --now sleepwalk' to enable and start the service (optionally, do the same for modem-reset if you want to use it)
+    - Execute 'sudo systemctl enable --now sleepwalk' to enable and start sleepwalk and do the same for modem-reset 'sudo systemctl enable --now modem-reset'
 - Openrc distros (Such as PostmarketOS):
     - Copy the openrc service file 'sleepwalkrc' to '/etc/init.d'
     - Execute 'rc-update add sleepwalkrc' and 'service sleepwalkrc start' to enable and start the service